-Decorating costs: Where there is evidence of disrepair e.g. damp, filling holes or covering uneven surfaces we will redecorate the affected area.
-If we are not able to redecorate we will cover any reasonable costs to do the work.
+Decorating costs: Where there is evidence of disrepair, for example damp or covering uneven surfaces, the Council will redecorate the affected area.
+If this is not possible, the Council will cover reasonable costs for the work to be undertaken.

-Loss of wages: We will reimburse the tenant for loss of wages or income where time off is unavoidable due to displacement.
-We will require written confirmation from the tenant's employer/and or proof of any loss of wages/income where the tenant is self-employed.
+Loss of wages: The Council will reimburse the tenant for loss of wages or income where time off is unavoidable due to displacement.
+However, written confirmation will be required from the tenant's employer/and or proof of any loss of wages/income where the tenant is self-employed.

-Home contents insurance: We will consider meeting any reasonable additional home insurance costs that the tenant is subject to and is associated with a decant.
+Home contents insurance: The Council will consider meeting any reasonable additional home insurance costs that the tenant is subject to and is associated with a decant.